Fiat Panda review

-The Fiat Panda is tall and boxy compared to its city car rivals, and has rounded off lines that create what Fiat describes as a 'soft cube'.
-The modern face, curved wheelarches and big glass area give a simple yet attractive look, too.
-The rounded theme is carried over to the to the switchgear, instruments, gearlever, chunky handbrake and even the digital readout for the stereo.
-The high-set gearlever is reminiscent of the old Panda, but material quality has been improved - although it still can't compete with cars like the Kia Picanto and VW up! for interior quality.
-There are three trim levels: Pop, Easy and Lounge.
-Entry-level cars come with 14-inch steel wheels, electric front windows, and a CD player with MP3 as standard.
-Mid-spec Easy cars get air-con, remote central locking, roof rails and rear head restraints, while range-topping Lounge models come with 15-inch alloys, foglights and heated door mirrors.
+The Fiat Panda has slightly boxy dimensions especially when compared to its city car rivals.
+It's got rounded off lines that create what Fiat describes as a 'soft cube'.
+The Fiat Panda is characterised by a modern face, curved wheel arches and a big windscreen that give a stylish look.
+The interior of the Fiat Panda has improved massively, and the rounded theme is carried over inside the cabin, but the Panda still can't compete with rivals such as the Kia Picanto or VW up! for interior quality.
+There are four trim levels: Pop, Easy, Lounge and Trekking.
+Entry-level Pop cars get 14-inch steel wheels, electric front windows, and a CD player with MP3 as standard.
+Meanwhile, mid-range Easy cars get remote central locking, roof rails and air-con.
+Lounge modes get alloy wheels, fog lights and heated door mirrors.
+All-new Panda Trekking versions get 15-inch alloys, ESP and Hill Holder as well as Traction Plus.